plotly/plotly.github.io/_posts/plotly2/2016-10-04-how-to-add-a-subplot.md

       img: "![Undo button](../static/images/graph-with-multiple-axes-with-excel/undobutton.png)"
     - copy: "Back to adding another trace!
 We'll repeat the same step as above by hitting the '+Trace' button, adding our traces, then clicking 'Subplot and Multiple Axes'.
 For our third trace, we'll select the 'Stacked' arrangement."
       img: "![Third trace](../static/images/graph-with-multiple-axes-with-excel/third trace.png)"
-    - copy: "For our last trace, we'll select the 'Stacked Y-Axis' arrangement but before clicking 'CONFIRM, hit 'Current Subplot' for a dropdown menu.
-As you go through the choices, you'll see the last subplot trace overlap whichever one you select (this is why we mentioned what a good idea it is to label your axes) and once we've found the right one, we CONFIRM. "
+    - copy: "For our last trace, we'll select the 'Stacked Y-Axis' arrangement.
+We can select the position by using the 'Current Subplot' dropdown menu.
+The plot you select from this dropdown will act as the base for the subplot we're adding.
+Finally, select CONFIRM."
       img: "![Forth trace](../static/images/graph-with-multiple-axes-with-excel/forthtrace.gif)"
     - copy: "Now each of the four traces has its own plot."
       img: "![Subplot](../static/images/graph-with-multiple-axes-with-excel/alltracessubplot.png)"